Azure/azure-quickstart-templates/moodle-scalable-cluster-ubuntu/README.md

 		Small  | Standard_DS2_v2 |  2         |  127 Gb   | 256 Gb
 		Medium | Standard_DS3_v2 |  2         |  512 Gb   | 1 Tb
 		Large  | Standard_DS4_v2 |  2         | 1023 Gb   | 2 Tb

+There's no default rule or recommendation in order to decide which tier use for your deployment.
+However, as an initial guidance, remember that:
+- Moodle has a strong dependency of database setup; for a high number of simultanous users, consider using medium or large database sizes
+- GlusterFS must be dimensioned considering the space requirements (size of your moodledata) + number of IOPS required.
+A Moodle deployment where students upload lots of content in a small windows of time would require more IOPS during that window, so consider using medium or large tiers in that case;

 *Updating the source code or Apache SSL certificates*